dylanmeca/ChatGPT-Python/README.md

 2. Download or clone this repository to your computer.
 3. Open a terminal and access the repository directory.
 4. Run the following command to install the necessary dependencies: ```pip3 install -r requirements.txt```
-5. Run the following command to start the chatbot: ```python3 ChatGPT-Python.py ```
+5. Run the following command to start the chatbot: ```python3 app.py ```

-You can also use ChatGPT-Python from [Google Colab](https://colab.research.google.com/github/dylanmeca/ChatGPT-Python/blob/main/ChatGPT.ipynb) or use [ChatGPT-Image-Generator](https://colab.research.google.com/github/dylanmeca/ChatGPT-Python/blob/main/ChatGPT-with-Stable-Diffusion.ipynb).
+You can also use ChatGPT-Python from [Hugging Face](https://huggingface.co/spaces/dylanmeca/ChatGPT-Python) or use [ChatGPT-Image-Generator](https://colab.research.google.com/github/dylanmeca/ChatGPT-Python/blob/main/ChatGPT-with-Stable-Diffusion.ipynb) from Google Colab.

 ## 👷 Contributions